Intermittent fasting and weight loss diets: what you need to know

 Can fasting and WW programme work together?

-The WW programme doesn’t advocate fasting as there is no clear evidence of its potential benefits, or side effects to health both short and long-term.
+The WW weight-loss programme doesn’t advocate fasting as there is no clear evidence of its potential benefits, or side effects to health both short and long-term.
 You can, however, take some principles from intermittent fasting and adapt it to work with the WW programme, if you choose.